 Let’s face it: Leftovers are divisive.
 You either love ‘em or you hate ‘em.
 That makes Thanksgiving either wonderful or terrible depending on which camp you fall into.

 Sure, everyone can stomach a turkey sandwich or two after the big meal.
 And we know some folks who’ve made leftover Thanksgiving sandwiches an art.

-But if you happen to be one of the former, we’re here to turn those leftovers into brand new, hot dishes so that you don’t have to feel so bad about letting that food sit in the fridge for days before tossing it out.
+But if you happen to be one of the former, we’re here to turn those leftovers into brand new, hot dishes so that you don’t have to waste the food you worked so hard to make.

 First up, the main attraction: in which turkey becomes the star of a new dish.
 We present a number of ways to turn your turkey into a new meal.

 Turkey Noodle Soup